All-Hands-AI/docs/modules/usage/how-to/cli-mode.md

-# CLI Mode
+---
+title: "CLI Mode"
+description: "CLI mode provides a powerful interactive Command-Line Interface (CLI) that lets you engage with OpenHands directly from your terminal."
+---

 CLI mode provides a powerful interactive Command-Line Interface (CLI) that lets you engage with OpenHands directly from your terminal.

-This mode is different from the [headless mode](headless-mode), which is non-interactive and better for scripting.
+This mode is different from the [headless mode](/modules/usage/how-to/headless-mode), which is non-interactive and better for scripting.

 ## Getting Started